 - In a nutshell: work clean.
 Don’t ship shit.
 Always be ready.
 Continuous improvement.
 Show fearless competence.

 Refactoring should be a fundamental part of your daily routine.
 Yes, we will touch a running system.
 Yes, we might break it.
-Yes, we learn how to not break it in the future (by introducing an automated test case that catches the error for the next one who needs to touch it).
+And yes, we learn how to not break it in the future (by introducing an automated test case that catches the error for the next one who needs to touch it).
 Yes, this takes time.
 But: This builds an environment where everyone can safely learn and that grows more and more robust over time.
 Refactoring should never be something you do next Sprint, nor should it be something that you ask the business permission for.

 SCRUM is a great process.
 It encourages continuous learning and describes an easy-to-use interface for the business to control a development team.
 It introduces concepts like stories and business values and describes rituals to prioritize and deliver effectively.
 However, the responsibility for implementing that interface lies within the development team, and it is far too easy to get it wrong.
 In my opinion, SCRUM focuses too much on the business and tells us nothing on practices how to actually become a team that delivers high-quality software (encompassing both quality aspects).